MicrosoftDocs/terminal/TerminalDocs/terminal-chat.md

 2. [Deploy a model](/azure/ai-services/openai/how-to/create-resource#deploy-a-model)

-You will need to use a `gpt-35-turbo` model (or equivalent) with your deployment.
+You will need to use a `gpt-35-turbo` model with your deployment.

 After creating a resource and deploying a model, you can find your Azure OpenAI Service endpoint and key by navigating to the **Chat** playground in Azure OpenAI Studio and selecting **View code** in the Chat session section.